welaika/wordless/rtfm/source/_pages/usage/build.rst

     :caption: package.json
     :emphasize-lines: 3,4,8

-It is expected - but up to you - that before every build you will clean compiled files
+It is expected - but it's still up to you - that before every build you will clean the compiled files.

 **Build for development**